I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Resting on a rocky Bavarian hill, the castle was inspired by the character of the Swan Knight in Wagner’s opera Lohengrin.
 Josh Ferry Woodward writes that “Ludwig built the castle to live out a fantasy life as the self-professed ‘Swan King.’ ”

 Work began on the castle in 1868 in the shadow of the Austro-Prussian War of 1866.
 The conflict effectively ended Bavaria’s autonomy and largely stripped Ludwig of his powers.

 Neuschwanstein was to be a place where he could hide away from the pesky realities of daily life in his imagined world.
 However, the king only spent 11 nights in the castle which was not completed during his lifetime.

-Another of Ludwig’s other projects was the Linderhof Palace, a scaled down version of Louis XIV’s Versailles Palace.
-This was homage to the divine right of kings to rule.
+Another of Ludwig’s other projects was the Linderhof Palace, a scaled-down version of Louis XIV’s Versailles Palace.
+This was a homage to the divine right of kings to rule.

 These construction projects cost vast amounts of money; money that King Ludwig did not have.
 The borrowing caused bankruptcy and the removal of Ludwig from his monarch’s perch.

 In June 1886, Ludwig was arrested at Neuschwanstein, declared insane, and ousted from his throne.
 A few days later, Ludwig’s body was found in Lake Starnberg.
 A verdict of suicide was returned but it’s more likely the king was murdered.

 Was King Ludwig Insane?

 The conventional wisdom is that Ludwig II came by his moniker “mad” for good reasons, with the signs pointing towards schizophrenia.
 More recently, that diagnosis has been called into question.